 Following the advice of the Federal government and the WA Department of Health, Shire of Mundaring has introduced changes to slow the spread of COVID-19 in the community.
-Changes will be in place until the end of April and will be extended as required.
+Changes will be in place until further notice and will be extended as required.
 We cannot promise business as usual but we will be doing our best in what is an evolving situation.

-In coming days we will be adding Frequently Asked Questions to this page to help explain some of the COVID-19 related changes announced by the Shire.
+We will continue adding Frequently Asked Questions to this page to help explain some of the COVID-19 related changes announced by the Shire.
 We encourage community members to bookmark this page and visit often.

 Is the Shire still open for business?